 In the modern world and the contemporary learning environment, this is crucial for a child to thrive and succeed.
 Bilingual children are better equipped to tackle complex tasks and problems.
 A good example of this is a complex wordy maths problem which requires a child to discriminately choose which information is relevant.
 These children may even be able to tune out classroom distractions more easily than monolinguists.

 Whilst research in to this area of neuroscience is still relatively young, the evidence we already have is enticing.
-If you’re interested in facilitating your 5-11 year old child to become bilingual and therefore gain flexible thinking skills and adaptability then you’ll be interested in the online language classes offered by Avery Hill Education.
+If you’re interested in facilitating your 4-9 year old child to become bilingual and therefore gain flexible thinking skills and adaptability then you’ll be interested in The Tales of Arthur the Elf.

-Our programmes and resources for primary school children are designed to make the language learning process an enjoyable and effective one.
-To find out more about our creative solutions for 5 to 11 year olds, please see here.
+Our programme is designed to make the language learning process an enjoyable and effective one.
+To find out more, please see here.